td-github-training/td-github-training.github.io/site/docs/basic/git/repositories.md

 # What is a Repository?

-* A centralized location that stores a collection of files along with their git history
+A _repository_ is a centralized location that stores a collection of files along with their git history

-* Each developer maintains a local copy of the entire git repository
+## Creating a repository

-### Creating a Repository
+### git init

 Repositories are created with git on the command line by using `git init`, for example: